arjunpalat/mystic_modules/README.md

 ```bash
 npm install
 ```
-3) Refer .env.example to configure your .env file
+3) Refer .env.example to configure your .env file.
+Provide your MongoDB URIs for Test and Development, SECRET for Authorization and PORT for Node.js server.

 4) Start the server